Are you planning a driving holiday in Europe? Concerned about driving through Europe or wondering where the best locations are?

 After two years of travelling around Europe in our motorhome, we've become pretty good at figuring out what's needed and how to find out important information.
 And today we're sharing that all with YOU!

 Here are 15 essential Europe Road Trip tips you need to know before you go!

 NOTE: We love to road trip Europe in our Motorhome, but we've also spent some time exploring by motorbike, car (and one memorable occasion on a bus *shudder*.)
-Most of the tips below apply to ALL vehicles you can road trip with, but I'll use interchangeable words throughout.
-I'm wild like that.
+Most of the tips below apply to ALL vehicles you can road trip with, even if I say motorhome.